 Flax generally brought a good price at market where the oil was pressed out of the seeds and made into linseed oil.
 This oil was used in making paint, printer’s ink, wood polish, and other products.
 The stalks of the flax plant could be used for making linen, a type of material used for clothing, tablecloths, and other items.

 During the earliest years of homesteading, or in cases where the homesteader did not have money to buy implements, most of the work had to be done by hand.
 If a homesteader did not have a breaking plow, he or she could borrow one or exchange work with a neighbor who had one.
-At first, many people planted seeds by hand and harvested by cutting the grain with a scythe (syth), a long, curved blade with a handle.
+At first, many people planted seeds by hand and harvested by cutting the grain with a scythe• Long, curved blade with a handle

 As time went on, farmers obtained more implements and machinery.
 Besides a breaking plow, some of the other horse-drawn implements included a harrow, a drill, a binder, a mower, a rake, and a homemade stoneboat.